Theft Act 1968 Offences

 The defendant must interact with the property at some point, whether by physically touching it or controlling the account in which money is contained.
 Causing the victim to transfer property to a third-party themselves is not appropriation: R v Briggs EWCA Crim 3662.

-There is no requirement that the victim loses anything: Chan Man-sin v Attorney General of Hong Kong 1 All ER 1.
+There is no requirement that the victim loses anything in practice.
+For example, the fact that the victim has the right to be compensated for the lost property by a third-party is irrelevant: Chan Man-sin v Attorney General of Hong Kong 1 All ER 1.

 What is Property?